Kihumba/private-/Phase-C/Curriculum/14 - Problem Solving & Critical Thinking/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Screencast of solving a programming problem in real time with accompanying written or recorded description of my problem solving process.
+1. Written description of a problem I recently solved and the steps taken to solve the problem

 ##Objectives